cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 # Adding Content

-This section tells you how to add contents on SpaceONE  Document
+This section tells you how to add contents on Cloudforet  Document

 ## Content root directory